WebAssembly/wasi-webgpu/imports.md

 <p>
 #### <a name="uint32_array"></a>`resource uint32-array`
 <p>JS built-in objects.
-These should probably be replaced with thinkgs that make sense in wit.</p>
+These should probably be replaced with things that make sense in wit.</p>
 <h4><a name="array_buffer"></a><code>resource array-buffer</code></h4>
 <h4><a name="image_bitmap"></a><code>resource image-bitmap</code></h4>
 <h4><a name="image_data"></a><code>resource image-data</code></h4>